Need Nature-Connected Adults

 Thurs.
 Oct.
 13th,

 In-Person, 9am – 5pm

 at Marydell, Nyack

-This program is sponsored by the NYS Council on the Arts & the Joseph Robert Foundation
+- This workshop is partially sponsored by the NYS Council on the Arts

 Now more than ever, there is a calling for caring, trained adults to guide children safely outdoors and provide simple creative activities that help them grow and thrive.